Ryo-N7/Ryo-N7/README.md

 - [tvthemes](https://github.com/Ryo-N7/tvthemes): ggplot2 themes & palettes based on your favorite TV shows.
 - [bulletchartr](https://github.com/ACDIVOCATech/bulletchartr): Create Bullet Charts For Visualizing KPIs.
 - [centralperk](https://github.com/Ryo-N7/centralperk): R Client For The "Friends" Quotes API.

+### Talks & Presentations

+- In July 2018, I gave a presentation at the TokyoR User Group on "Visualizing the World Cup with R!" - Check it out [here](https://www.youtube.com/watch?v=tNncHFd5dVo)!
+- Back in October 2019, I gave a presentation at the TokyoR User Group on a new version of the "bulletchartr" package - Check the slides out [here](http://rpubs.com/Ryo-N7/bulletchartr-tokyor82)!
+- In `2022`, I co-hosted a webinar about ["Managing Large Codebases in R!"](https://www.activityinfo.org/support/webinars/2022-10-06-managing-large-codebases-in-R.html)

 ### My latest blog posts! 📓
 <!-- BLOG-POST-LIST:START -->